 There are three categories of functions from the perspective of memory safety:

-@system functions may perform any operation legal from the perspective of the language including inherently memory unsafe operations such as pointer casts or pointer arithmetic.
+@system functions may perform any operation legal from the perspective of the language, including inherently memory unsafe operations such as pointer casts or pointer arithmetic.
 However, compile-time known memory corrupting operations, such as indexing a static array out of bounds or returning a pointer to an expired stack frame, can still raise an error. @system functions may not be called directly from @safe functions.

 @trusted functions have all the capabilities of @system functions but may be called from @safe functions.
 For this reason they should be very limited in the scope of their use.
-Typical uses of @trusted functions include wrapping system calls that take buffer pointer and length arguments separately so that @safe` functions may call them with arrays. @trusted functions must have a safe interface.
+Typical uses of @trusted functions include wrapping system calls that take buffer pointer and length arguments separately so that @safe functions may call them with arrays. @trusted functions must have a safe interface.

 @safe functions have a number of restrictions on what they may do and are intended to disallow operations that may cause memory corruption.
 See @safe functions.